hakerdefo/hakerdefo.github.io/_posts/2019-1-23-Machine-gun-Road.md

 The fucking thing has been fucking playing in my fucking head!
 Fucking Led fucking Zeppelin!
 "Where are you going?"
 *"We are going.
 Machine gun Road.
 Mali's place."*
-...She is an angel.
+. . .
+She is an angel.
 Especially when she is driving.
 Angel of death.
 While driving she only deals in millimeters.
 Millimeters away from vehicles.
 Millimeters away from accidents.
 Millimeters away from death.
 "The fucking thing only has two wheels and it can't fucking fly!"
 *"Mama's gator boy is scared!
 I hope baby gator's got his diapers on!"*
-..."Fuck!
+. . .
+"Fuck!
 My fucking tongue!"
 *"The tea is hot gator boy."*
 "Where the hell is Mali the motherfucker?"
 *"He'll be here soon, don't worry."*